semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

 You can send scan results from a local repository to Semgrep Cloud Platform.
 The local repository is a separate **Project** from its remote counterpart.

 :::caution
 **If you have a personal Semgrep account *and* an account associated with an organization:** when logging into Semgrep via the CLI using `semgrep login`, ensure that you sign into SCP using your personal account.
-This prevents Semgrep from sending your local respository scan results to the organization account.
+This prevents Semgrep from sending your local repository scan results to the organization account.
 See [Project separation between local and remote repositories](#project-separation-between-local-and-remote-repositories).
 :::

 To scan a local repository and send findings to SCP: